winsw/winsw/README.md

 For backward compatibility, `<arguments>` element can be used instead to specify the whole command line in a single element.

 ### stopargument/stopexecutable
-When the service is requested to stop, winsw simply calls [TerminateProcess] API to kill the service instantly.
+When the service is requested to stop, winsw simply calls [TerminateProcess function](http://msdn.microsoft.com/en-us/library/windows/desktop/ms686714(v=vs.85).aspx ) API to kill the service instantly.
 However, if `<stopargument>` elements are present, winsw will instead launch another process of `<executable>` (or `<stopexecutable>` if that's specified) with the `<stopargument>` arguments, and expects that to initiate the graceful shutdown of the service process.

 Winsw will then wait for the two processes to exit on its own, before reporting back to Windows that the service has terminated.